nozzlegear/fileblobber/README.md

 # image-blobber

-A small module for reading image file blob dimensions and scaling them to a max height or width.
+A small module for reading image file base64/dimensions, and scaling them to a max height or width.

 ## Installation